Brakspear Brewery: History

 In spring 2013 Brakspear Pub Company made a limited return to brewing with the commissioning of the Bell Street Brewery in its Bull public house in Bell Street, Henley-on-Thames.

+In 2023, Wychwood Brewery was shut down by owners Carlsberg Marston's and production of Brakspear beers moved elsewhere.

 Brewing

 Brakspear's beer is brewed using the traditional double drop fermentation method.
 This involves allowing fermentation to start in vessels on an upper floor, before 'dropping' into a second vessel below.
 This leaves tired or dead yeast and unwanted solids ('trub') behind and encourages a healthier fermentation.
 Refresh UK claims that Brakspear beers possess a butterscotch flavour due to diacetyl produced through this method and their particular long-lived, multi-strain yeast.
 The yeast has "distant origins" at Mann, Crossman & Paulin in Mile End, London.

 When beer writer Michael Jackson visited in 1993, the barley was Maris Otter and water came from their own well, described as "chalk-hard".
 Hops were Goldings from Kent, Hereford Fuggles and "Styrians".
 Jackson thought the ordinary bitter the best in England, writing "In its delicate, malty sweetness, teasing, yeasty fruitiness, and hoppy bitterness, Brakspear's 'ordinary' is lightly refreshing, gently sociable, more-ish and appetite-arousing; the perfect combination in a bitter.
 The hoppiness is its salient feature".
-John Mortimer in 1986 claimed "Brakspear's draft bitter is undoubtedly the best to be had in England".
-(The contemporary Brakspear draft bitter shares the same name but differs otherwise.)
+John Mortimer in 1986 claimed "Brakspear's draught bitter is undoubtedly the best to be had in England".

-With the opening of the Bell Street Brewery in Henley-on-Thames in spring 2013 a number of beers are brewed including some sold using the Brakspear's beer brand name albeit with point of sale material also showing the brewing provenance as the Bell Street Brewery.
-Previous Brakspear's beer names Mild, Old Ale and Special have featured at various times, with Special being a regular product.